 INTERNATIONAL STUDENT PAYMENTS

 International students have options to make their tuition payments by wire transfer.
-Contact Student Fiscal Services with any questions or for assistance at 206-543-4694.
+Contact Student Fiscal Services with any questions at 206-543-4694.

 Reminder: UW Tacoma does not accept foreign deposits (checks from non US Banks) even when they are drawn in US Dollars (USD).
 Foreign checks, money orders, cashier's checks, drafts or currency presented for deposit that were not issued by a bank in the United States, including Canada, are considered a foreign item.
 Students are encouraged to use the International Wire Transfer for making their tuition payments.